Skip to content

 space.to(alien).is(neighbor.TOP, neighbor.BOTTOM);

-// 1 in 1000 chance for the cell to become an alien
+// 1 in 1000 chance for the cell to become an alien each step

 space.to(alien).chance(1, 1000);

-There are 4 strategy available:
+There are 4 strategies available:

 • "all" (default): every condition has to be met in order for the rule to be accepted.